DeperiasKerre/deperiaskerre.github.io/_pages/publications.md

 1. TBD

 ## Theses
 1. **Deperias Kerre**.
 A Deep normalized neural network model for strawberry fungal leaf disease detection.
-MSc in information Technology Thesis. <http://hdl.handle.net/11071/12753>
+MSc in Information Technology Thesis. <http://hdl.handle.net/11071/12753>
 2. **Deperias Kerre**.
 Mining Scientific Data for the Study of the Heterostructure Design and the Optoelectronic Properties of Quantum Cascade Lasers.
 PhD in Computer Science Thesis. <https://theses.fr/s374624>